Social Security Tax Consequences of Working Abroad

 Telephone inquiries should be directed to the numbers shown on the following page: International Operations-Contact Us by Phone.

-Your employer can request a Certificate of Coverage for his employees who work outside of the United States online by going to online certificate of coverage service.
+Your employer can request a Certificate of Coverage for his employees who work outside of the United States online at online certificate of coverage service.

 Who Must Pay Self-Employment Tax?